Azure/azure-quickstart-templates/matlab-cluster/README.md

         -   Open the file and enter the username and password you chose when creating the VM to login to the VM.

-    -   Download the MDCS software:
+    -   Download the MATLAB Distributed Computing Server software:

         -   The first time you connect to VM, a Server Manager window will show.
 Click “Local Server” on the left, and then "IE